 My daughters Hanna (now Bike Friday President) and Fraeda (one of Bike Friday’s builders).
 My personal inspirations for designing the Burley Trailer.

 Later on, once I had turned Burley into a Co-operative and left, Hanz and I started building tandems for Burley.
 The tandems were a joint venture of a business called ATP (Advanced Training Products – a play on words) that Hanz and I started in another story leading to Bike Friday.
 While we were still building tandems Hanz set a goal of fitting a bike in a suitcase and made the first suitcase travel bike prototype for himself around 1986-7.

 This is probably Hanz packing his first Bike Friday Sport 14 into a regular Samsonite suitcase.
 Notice the trailer wheel and frame is already part of the system.
 He did it!

-Burley Tandem building team in late 1980’s.
-First Bike Friday Prototype on far right side along with some kids bikes we were making on the side for our kids.
+Burley Tandem building team in the late 1980’s.
+First Bike Friday Prototype on the far right side along with some kids bikes we were making on the side for our kids.

 The phone started ringing.
 We had no idea the tiger we had the tail of.
 But the bike dealers said we were nuts.”No one will pay $800 for a folding bike!”.
 Most folding bikes were $300 or less and not thought of as good bikes to actually ‘ride’.
-They were poor renditions and were nothing like well designed travel bikes.
+They were poor renditions and were nothing like well-designed travel bikes.
 The non-dealer people calling were excited.
 “It is about time” they agreed!
-Since folding bikes had a bad rap, we called ours a travel bike and the “Worlds First Suitcase Bike”.
+Since folding bikes had a bad rap, we called our travel bike and the “Worlds First Suitcase Bike”.

-Lots of folks, for years, did not realize Bike Friday also had the convenience of a fast fold.
+Lots of folks, for years, did not realize Bike Friday also had the convenience of a fast folding bike.
 This confusion lost us lots of European sales, as they had great train service, and didn’t feel the need for an airline suitcase bike.